Earth Day starts at home

 Five easy ways to reduce energy used for heating:

-- installing a door sweep on the bottom edge of your exterior doors and sealing material attached to the frame
+- install a door sweep on the bottom edge of your exterior doors

-- placing foam gaskets behind outlet and switch plate covers on exterior walls
+- place foam gaskets behind outlet and switch plate covers on exterior walls

-- installing – and setting – a programmable thermostat; we recommend 20 degrees when you’re home and 17 when you’re asleep or out
+- install a programmable or smart thermostat and set (or program) the temperature to no higher than 20 °C when you’re home and awake and 17 °C when you’re asleep or out

-- making sure your home is well insulated from the crawlspace right up to the attic
+- make sure your home is well insulated from the crawlspace right up to the attic

-Five easy ways to be mindful of hot water use:
+Five easy ways to be reduce hot water use:

 Choosing sustainable, locally-produced energy